MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: You were probably really good at wedding music by then after the Miami dance scene, right?
 {: .interviewer }

 T: Well, Miami pop music/dance scene was sort of like what's on the radio, and wedding was in NY are a very specific thing.
-You've got to know your [Frank Sinatra&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Frank_Sinatra), you've got to know a couple of standards, some [Bossa Novas&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bossa_nova), you have [Jobim&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Antônio_Carlos_Jobim), you've got to know...
+You've got to know your [Frank Sinatra&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Frank_Sinatra), you've got to know a couple of standards, some [Bossa Novas&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bossa_nova), you have [Jobim&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Antônio_Carlos_Jobim), you've got to know...
 {: .interviewee }

-Maybe there's a set of dance music, maybe there's a set of oldies dance music like [Sly and the Family Stone&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Sly_and_the_Family_Stone).
+Maybe there's a set of dance music, maybe there's a set of oldies dance music like [Sly and the Family Stone&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Sly_and_the_Family_Stone).
 So it's very diverse and <span class="important">you meet a lot of really great players when you do weddings in New York because everybody does them.</span>
 {: .interviewee }

 If you're not a producer, or if you're a musician and you're only a side man and that's your job, then you're gonna probably going to end up in a wedding gig at some point.
 {: .interviewee }

-A: Yeah, it's funny [Andy West](/interview/andy-west) was in a band called [Fwap&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.andywest.com/music/recordings/fwap2.html) with a guitarist named [Joaquin Levano&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.joaquinmusic.com/) in New York, and my dad recently moved back to NY.
+A: Yeah, it's funny [Andy West](/interview/andy-west) was in a band called [Fwap&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.andywest.com/music/recordings/fwap2.html) with a guitarist named [Joaquin Levano&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.joaquinmusic.com/) in New York, and my dad recently moved back to NY.
 He's been playing and he met Joaquin through the keyboard player that my dad has known for a long time, and Joaquin and Scott [keyboardist] were playing weddings in New York!
 So that's just funny talking to my dad.
 "You know, you've got this guitarist named Joaquin Levano" Like, what?
 He played with Andy West!
 And my dad played and I with Andy West shortly in Arizona, so...
 {: .interviewer }

 T: Oh yeah?
 Cool.
 Andy's super cool.